Chloral hydrate: Environmental

-It is, together with chloroform, a minor side-product of the chlorination of water when organic residues such as humic acids are present.
-It has been detected in drinking water at concentrations of up to 100 micrograms per litre (µg/L) but concentrations are normally found to be below 10 µg/L. Levels are generally found to be higher in surface water than in ground water.
+Chloral hydrate is, together with chloroform, a minor side-product of the chlorination of water when organic residues such as humic acids are present.
+It has been detected in drinking water at concentrations of up to 100 micrograms per litre (μg/L) but concentrations are normally found to be below 10 μg/L. Levels are generally found to be higher in surface water than in ground water.